thiago95macedo/weth/addons/website_event/README.md

 Get a clear visibility of your sales funnel.
 Odoo's Google Analytics trackers are configured by default to track all kind of events related to shopping carts, call-to-actions, etc.

-As Odoo marketing tools (mass mailing, campaigns, etc) are also linked with Google Analytics, you get a full view of your business.
+As WETH marketing tools (mass mailing, campaigns, etc) are also linked with Google Analytics, you get a full view of your business.

 Promote Events Efficiently
 --------------------------